AriettaZ/faculty-website-design/README.md

 ***

 ## Overview
 The MAGiC team was tasked with redesigning a static web site.
 The site chosen was Professor Stewart's [website](http://web.cse.ohio-state.edu/~stewart.962/).
-The team used Middleman framework(https://middlemanapp.com/basics/directory-structure/) during the development process.
+The app is equipped with Middleman framework (https://middlemanapp.com).
 The website is not fully dynamic when viewport is under 850px; thus a larger window size is recommended.

 ## Instructions